whitelizard/gauge-animated/README.md

 # Complex Configurable Gauge

-A CSS3 animated gauge, with a rather complex & highly configurable gauge face.
+A CSS3 animated gauge, with a rather complex & highly configurable gauge face (and SVG needle).

 ### Install